tpike3/tpike3.github.io/niu.md

 <br>
 <p>
-From November 2021 to August 2024 (where I requested to step down to retire)
+From November 2021 to August 2024 (when I requested to step down to retire)

 <ul>
     <li> Led the U.S. Intelligence Community's Science and Technology Intelligence education program, which focuses on the assessment and integration of science and technology for competitive advantage.
 During my tenure, I significantly increasing the level of  technical education in the curriculum and the associated technical literacy of the School's students </li>